Pupmos/ansible-docker-swarm/README.md

 # Pupmos/ansible-docker-swarm

-An ansible playbook for setting up a new Docker Swarm cluster.
+An Ansible playbook for setting up a new Docker Swarm cluster.

 ## Prerequisites